HeleneRL/Master_Thesis_DAS_cable_inversion/README.txt

                                  (also used as the "truth-like" geometry in the plots).

-    NOTE: the output directories are created automatically; the input files above must exist and have the expected columns (the scripts will raise a clear error listing any missing columns).
+    NOTE: the input files above must exist and have the expected columns

  2. ENU ORIGIN  -- [inversion_dataset] section.
 The local East-North-Up
     coordinate origin is set to Singapore: